fwornle/ShopMob/doc/Design.md

 #### Data Type Transformations

-For each persistently stored item, the app defines three sets of data representations:
+For each persistently stored item, the app defines **three sets of data representations**:

 - <<item>>NTO
     - Network Transfer Object (the datatype of an item as stored in the backend)